Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

-\begin{rem} One could give an alternative, non-constructive proof of Corollary~\ref{cor:zeemanno}, using the algorithmic undecidability of the word problem.
-Here is the idea: Were there universal constants $m, n$ such that for every contractible $2$-complexes $C$ the complex $\sd^m (C \times I^n)$ is collapsible, then by checking collapsibility of $\sd^m(C \times I^n)$ we would have an algorithm to decide the contractibility of $2$-complexes.
-Since one can prove that no such algorithm can exist, it follows that no such universal constants exist.
-We preferred to present the knot-theoretic proof of Corollary~\ref{cor:zeemanno} because it is more elementary, and because it shows how to construct the $C_{m,n}$'s explicitly, for any given pair $(m,n)$. \end{rem}
+\begin{rem} While the above Theorems use knot theory to provide complexes that are far from collapsible, one can also use the algorithmic undecidability.
+Indeed, were there universal constants $m, n$ such that for every contractible simplicial complex $C$ the complex $\sd^m (C \times \mathrm{I}^n)$ is collapsible, then by checking collapsibility of $\sd^m(C \times \mathrm{I}^n)$, which can be done by checking all possible collapsing sequences, we would have an algorithm to decide the contractibility of simplicial complexes, and in particular of triangulated manifolds.